damianhakert/damianhakert.github.io/source/posts/2017-01-22-gitlab-8-16-released.html.md

 ## Monitoring GitLab with Prometheus

-We have outlined a [bold vision][prom-gitlab] for making world class monitoring easier for everyone, and with GitLab 8.16 we have taken our first step towards that goal.
+We have outlined an [extensive vision][prom-gitlab] for making world class monitoring easier for everyone, and with GitLab 8.16 we have taken our first step towards that goal.
 In this release we have included [Prometheus][prometheus] and it's
 [Node Exporter][node-exp] as part of our Omnibus package.
 This will provide high quality time-series monitoring of your GitLab server's resources.

-Both Prometheus and Node exporter are off by default for this release, but we plan on having them on by default starting with GitLab version 9.0.
+Both Prometheus and Node exporter are off by default for this release, but we plan on having them on by default starting with GitLab version 9.0 that is scheduled for March 22.
 To enable monitoring now, simply [enable the features][prom-docs] and reconfigure GitLab.

 After you have enabled Prometheus you can visit `<your_domain_name>:9090` to access the Prometheus console, or connect a compatible dashboard tool like Grafana.

+In the coming months we'll be adding more features to GitLab such as the ability to see a in the merge request view of how your deployment affected system or application metrics.

 [prom-gitlab]: https://about.gitlab.com/2017/01/05/prometheus-and-gitlab/
 [prometheus]: https://prometheus.io